Advising Frequently Asked Questions

 This is possible only because Global Knowledge and US Diversity are corequirements and, as shown on your degree audit, do not need credit hours to be fulfilled.

 The Department also offers tracks.
 Tracks provide an overview of the area of focus that is less extensive than a concentration.
-As tracks do not result in a change of degree audit, students are not required to apply for tracks.
+As tracks do not result in a change of degree audit, students are not required to apply for tracks but can declare their interest in a track.

 Example 1: CSC 326.